nodejs/node/doc/api/buffer.markdown

 that `value` may be too large for the specific function and `offset` may be beyond the end of the Buffer leading to the values being silently dropped.
 This should not be used unless you are certain of correctness.

+Behavior is not defined when `value` is anything other than an unsigned integer.

 ## buffer.INSPECT_MAX_BYTES